kragen/dernocua/text/term-rewriting-micro-interpreter.md

 `assoc` and `map`), the parser, or I/O.  I/O is actually almost all of `hex0_riscv64`.

-I went through and coded the whole thing in assembly language; the resulting (untested) program is 106 instructions and 255 bytes of machine code, containing `cons`, `subst`, `assq`, `match`, `evlis`, `ev`, `ap`, and no undefined symbols, so 275½ may actually be a little high.
+I went through and coded the whole thing in assembly language; after trimming it down a bit, the resulting (untested) program is 100 instructions and 237 bytes of machine code, containing `cons`, `subst`, `assq`, `match`, `evlis`, `ev`, `ap`, and no undefined symbols, so 275½ may actually be a little high.
 I’m pretty sure I could squeeze it down a bit more, but probably not below 200 bytes.
 It's still missing I/O, the reader, and the printer.
+In the process I trimmed down `subst` itself to 20 instructions and 55 bytes.

 Trying to do this in RV64 without the C compressed-instruction extension, like `hex0_riscv64`, would surely have much worse code